Securing IAM - Best Practices Recommended by AWS, Azure, and GCP

 Conforming to The Principle of Lease Privilege is another essential best practice instilled in cloud security and recommended by the vendors we've discussed.

-In order to comply with this concept, you need to restrict access to the lowest privilege every user needs and eliminate all administrator and root accounts that are not strictly necessary.
+In order to comply with this concept, you need to restrict user access to the least privileged access and eliminate all administrator and root user accounts that are not strictly necessary.

-AWS recommends that you start setting up your policies with a minimum of possible permissions and add more on the go, if necessary.
+AWS recommends that you start setting up your policies with a minimum of possible permissions and add more on the go, if necessary, to correctly manage access control.

 Make sure you're not missing anything when implementing the concept of least privilege by using controls offered by Cyscale that detect misconfigurations, like the ones below:

-- Ensure that ServiceAccount has no Admin privileges for Google Cloud Platform
+- Ensure that ServiceAccount has no Admin privileges for GCP

 Assign permissions at group level